Hofer-Julian/julianhofer.eu/src/content/docs/blog/2025/nushell.md

 - `reactionGroups` so we can extract the 👍 reactions
 - `title` and `url` to display them later

-In the end we will get a list of records.
+In the end we will get a [list](https://www.nushell.sh/lang-guide/chapters/types/basic_types/list.html#list) of [records](https://www.nushell.sh/lang-guide/chapters/types/basic_types/record.html#record) also known as a [table](https://www.nushell.sh/lang-guide/chapters/types/basic_types/table.html#table).
-Each record represents one issue and we pick one them in order to get familiar with the structure.
+Each record represents one issue, and we pick one in order to get familiar with the structure.

 ```nu
 gh issue list --repo $repo --json createdAt,reactionGroups,title,url